jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-simplex.rst

 -   The system must be 'patch current'.
 All upgrades available for the current release running on the system must be applied.
-To find and download applicable upgrades, visit the |dnload-loc| site.
+To find and download applicable upgrades, visit |dnload-loc| site.

 -   Transfer the new release software load to controller-0 \(or onto a USB stick\); controller-0 must be active.

--   Transfer the new release software license file to controller-0, \(or onto a USB stick\).
+-   Transfer the new release software license file to controller-0 \(or onto a USB stick\).

 -   Transfer the new release software signature to controller-0 \(or onto a USB